Padikkadha Medhai: Production

 Padikkadha Medhai is a remake of the 1953 Bengali film Jog Biyog, based on the novel of the same name by Ashapurna Devi.
-Director and screenwriter A. Bhimsingh initially approached C. V. Sridhar to write the dialogues.
-Sridhar, after watching the Bengali film, felt it had a weak script and could not be localised for Tamil audiences.
-Declining Bhimsingh's offer, he instead recommended his then assistant K. S. Gopalakrishnan.
+After producer N. Krishnasamy bought the rights to remake the film in Tamil, he approached C. V. Sridhar to write the dialogues.
+Sridhar, after watching Jog Biyog, declined Krishnasamy's offer, citing scheduling conflicts and concealing his dislike of the film, and instead recommended his then assistant K. S. Gopalakrishnan.
+Sivaji Ganesan agreed to star in the remake after being impressed by Jog Biyog.
+He also recommended A. Bhimsingh as director.
+The producer initially wanted a glamorous actress to play the female lead, but Gopalakrishnan suggested Sowcar Janaki and threatened to leave if she was not signed.
 Bhimsingh gave Gopalakrishnan complete freedom while writing the dialogues.

 Soundtrack

-The music was composed by K. V. Mahadevan, while lyrics were written by Mahakavi Bharathiyar, Kannadasan and A. Maruthakasi.
-"Engiruntho Vanthan" is based on Bharathiyar's poem of the same name.
+The music was composed by K. V. Mahadevan.
+The song "Engiruntho Vanthan", set in Madhyamavati raga, is based on Subramania Bharati's poem of the same name.

 Release and reception

 Padikkadha Medhai was released on 25 June 1960.
 The Indian Express positively reviewed the film, particularly for Ganesan's performance.
 Kanthan of Kalki appreciated Gopalakrishnan's dialogues and the performances of the various cast members, including Ganesan's, but criticised the music, saying "Ore Oru Oorile" was the only memorable song.
 Ananda Vikatan said that though everyone did a good job, it was Ganesan's acting which stays in their eyes even after the reviewer left the theatre.
 C. V. Sridhar appreciated Gopalakrishnan for learning the art of converting a script into success.
 The film was a commercial success, running for over 100 days in theatres.